Screenful/screenful-gestures/README.md

 Enables natural user interaction for the Screenful dashboard software.
 The user can change the active slide and get more detail by making simple hand gestures.

 Implemented using OpenNI 2.2 and NiTE 2.2 for 64-bit Linux.
+Content of this repository is MIT licensed.

 #### High-level overview